 DataOps exerts control over your workflow and processes, eliminating the numerous obstacles that prevent your data organization from achieving high levels of productivity and quality.
 We call the elapsed time between the proposal of a new idea and the deployment of finished analytics “cycle time.”
 Many organizations require months of cycle time to deploy 20 lines of SQL.
 Lengthy cycle times discourage and disappoint users and hinder creativity.

 Ideally, data teams work hand-in-hand with their users like a well-oiled machine, fielding new idea proposals, implementing them rapidly and quickly iterating toward higher-quality models and analytics.
 Unfortunately, our experience is the opposite.
 Data teams are constantly interrupted by data and analytics errors.
 Data scientists spend 75% of their time massaging data and executing manual steps.
 Slow and error-prone development disappoints and frustrates data team members and stakeholders.
-Lengthy analytics cycle time occurs for a variety of reasons:
+Lengthy analytics cycle time occurs for a variety of reasons (Figure 3):

 Poor teamwork within the data team